-Close to seven acres in size and near Sag Harbor, may be the easiest of the Long Pond Greenbelt ponds to visit.
-Sitting a half-mile south of the Jermain Street intersection with Madison Street/Sagg Road, you can drive up to a bulkhead at the pond’s edge by going west on Middle Line Highway (you’ll see the pond from the crossroads) or, if you’re in the mood for a walk, you can head a little further south on Sagg Road to Round Pond Lane, where you’ll find a trailhead at the end of the cul-de-sac.
+Close to seven acres in size and near Sag Harbor, Round Pond is one of the easiest of the Long Pond Greenbelt ponds to visit.
+Sitting half-mile south of the Jermain Street intersection with Madison Street/Sagg Road, you can drive up to a bulkhead at the pond’s edge by going west on Middle Line Highway (you’ll see the pond from the crossroads) or, if you’re in the mood for a walk, you can head a little further south on Sagg Road to Round Pond Lane, where you’ll find a trailhead at the end of the cul-de-sac.

-To Round Pond neighbor and FLPG board member Ken Dorph, the pond is much more than a lovely view from car or trail, it’s a source of wonderment, a water world to be experienced and relished throughout the seasons, as you’ll see in his tribute to Round Pond below.
+To Round Pond neighbor and former FLPG board member Ken Dorph, the pond is much more than a lovely view from a car or trail, it’s a source of wonderment, a water world to be experienced and relished throughout the seasons, as you’ll see in this tribute to Round Pond:

 We know they exist.
-We saw the babies hatching from the shells at least once and have seen their big mamas on shore laying the eggs, most famously once on a FLPG hike.
+We saw the babies hatching from the shells at least once and have seen their big mamas onshore laying the eggs, most famously once on an FLPG hike.
 But in the water?
 Never.
 They must hang on the very bottom in the deep middle, waiting for dead fish to sink to the murky depths.
 Toes would never make it.

 I worry that none of our neighbors ever seem to use the pond, except as a view.
 Can you care about a view the way you care about a creature you live in?
 I wonder.

 So much history in Round Pond: dock remnants from the ice house days, an unbroken nineteenth-century bottle, a still-sharp flint arrowhead lost by some crestfallen brave.
 Perhaps the Native Americans had meaningful names for these ponds that gave them life.
 The names of friends.